ibm-cloud-docs/vpc/about-contract.md

 Currently, the `env` and `workload` seeds require a **minimum length of 3 characters**.
 Starting from **March 2026**, this minimum will be **increased to 15 characters**.
 Any seed values shorter than 15 characters **after March 2026** may result in errors or failed deployments.
 To avoid disruptions, **update all seed values** to a length of at least **15 characters** as soon as possible.
 The rules are defined in the following section.
 {: important}

-Following are the rules for creating seeds.
 Starting from **March 2026**, you must follow these rules to create seeds:

 - No spaces allowed.
 - Must have at least `15` characters.
 Following are the allowed characters: